 Travis Tritt ranks among the most respected modern practitioners of a tried-and-true sound.
 He looks to such smooth-voiced hell-raisers as Johnny Cash for lessons in how to sound like a time-tested country music singer.
 Sprinkle in the rock 'n' roll swagger of a John Mellencamp, and you've got an artist capable of claiming his own piece of honky-tonk history while still sounding relevant to the times.

 Like Alan Jackson, Tritt rose from humble hometown beginnings in Georgia to become one of the toasts of Nashville and the country charts.
 Along the way, Tritt maintained a blue-collar, Southern image that makes him more relatable to fans than the average superstar.

-This even dozen exemplifies Travis Tritt songs, with selections ranging from memorable duets to upbeat country anthems that resound with the common working man and woman.
+This even dozen exemplifies Travis Tritt songs, with selections ranging from memorable duets to upbeat country anthems that resound with the common folks.

 12. "Take It Easy"